How to Apply to the Master in Education Programs

 - A completed online application form.

-- $25 non-refundable application fee should be submitted to the School of Education and Child Development.
+- $25 non-refundable application fee should be submitted to the Graduate Programs Office.

-- Official transcripts for all colleges and universities attended (except Drury University) must be submitted to the School of Education and Child Development.
+- Official transcripts for all colleges and universities attended (except Drury University) must be submitted to the Graduate Programs Office.
 A minimum grade point average (GPA) of 2.75 is required for admission.

 - Unless previously accepted into a graduate program, each applicant must take the Graduate Record Examination (GRE) or Miller Analogies Test (MAT).
 Only the GRE will be accepted for applicants seeking admission fall 2015 or after.
 The tests are used as a guide for determining full admission to the program and for advisor counseling.
 The MAT is given at Drury University and the GRE is a computer-based test.
 Foreign applicants are also required to take the Test of English as a Foreign Language (TOEFL).
 Information regarding the MAT may be obtained from the testing center, Findlay Student Center, Room 120, (417) 873-7419.